In this comprehensive guide, I’ll break down all Mazda 6 generations, unraveling the best Mazda 6 years to buy and the worst Mazda to avoid.

 3rd generation (GJ1/GL) | 2017 2018 2019 2020 2021 | 2016 | 2014 2015 |

-Let’s dive into the specifications of the best, neutral, and worst Mazda 6 years.
+Alright, let’s delve into the details of the finest, neutral, and worst Mazda 6 years.

 Best & Worst Years for Mazda 6 1st Generation (2003-2008)